unknownv2/unknownv2.github.io/_posts/2019-03-11-priority-queue-in-csharp.md

 categories: programming
 ---

-C# doesn't have a default `PriorityQueue` implementation as part of the .NET Base Class Libaries(BCL), so I started a collection of some data structure implementations, which include several Priority Queue classes [in this repository](https://github.com/unknownv2/data-structures).
+C# doesn't have a default `PriorityQueue` implementation as part of the .NET Base Class Libary (BCL), so I started a collection of some data structure implementations, which include several Priority Queue classes [in this repository](https://github.com/unknownv2/data-structures).

 The official tracking issue for adding a `PriorityQueue` implementation to .NET Core can be found [here](https://github.com/dotnet/corefx/issues/574).